coverclock/com-diag-hazer/ISSUES.md

 GSA/GSV discrepancies in FWVER HPS 1.21, and not just in the Beidou constellation.)

+### Update 2023-06-01

+This is entirely my bug.
+The two sentences have different Signal ID fields, ```1``` in the first one, ```0``` in the second, and so represent in effect different perspectives of what satellites are in view for the same constellation.
+Later versions of Hazer interpret this field correctly.

 ## Lost Characters on Gen 8 and Gen 9 U-blox Modules using USB ACM Port

 I've been troubleshooting a weird issue with sequences of characters being lost on the modem-ish (ttyACM) USB connection on a U-blox UBX-ZED-F9P (generation 9) chip.
 This occurs when using the Ardusimple SimpleRTK2B and Sparkfun GPS-RTK2 boards.
-I also see it a U-Blox UBX-M8030 (generation 8) chip in a GlobalSat BU353W10 dongle.
-I've seen in on Intel (Dell) and ARM (Raspberry Pi 3B+ and 4B) systems.
+I also see it a U-Blox UBX-M8030 (generation 8) chip in a GlobalSat BU-353W10 dongle.
+I've seen it on Intel (Dell) and ARM (Raspberry Pi 3B+ and 4B) systems.

 I've seen it using my software,